amjltc295/Write-Chinese-Calligraphy-with-Palletizing-Robot-and-SVG-Files/README.md

+# Write Chinese Calligraphy with Palletizing Robot and SVG Files

-# 2017 ARSC Final Project
+2017 Advanced Robot Sensing and Controlling - Final Project

 Path planning for 4 DOFs palletizing robot to write Chinese characters.
+Could draw pictures as well.

 Convert path in SVG file to robot's path and display on Pygame.